 by Katherina Baranova MD and Matt Cecchini MD FRCPC

 A typical carcinoid tumour is a slow-growing type of lung cancer made up of neuroendocrine cells.
 In the lung, this tumour starts from the neuroendocrine cells normally found in the walls of the airways and is often located in the central part of the lung near the heart.
-Since it is closely associated with airways, it can block and lead to the collapse of the lung.
-It can also invade the airway which can lead to coughing up blood.
 Another name for this tumour is a well-differentiated neuroendocrine tumour.

 The neuroendocrine cells in a typical carcinoid tumour can make and release hormones such as serotonin.
 The extra serotonin can cause symptoms such as flushing and diarrhea.
 Doctors describe these symptoms as carcinoid syndrome.
 These symptoms atypically only occur if the tumour has spread to the liver.